iikku/trmnl-today-poster/README.md

 Copy env.example to .env.local and replace it's values.

-A thorough walkthrough on how to get Google calendar related values to the enviroment file, you can checkout [https://javascript.plainenglish.io/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24](https://javascript.plainenglish.io/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24)
+For a thorough walkthrough on how to get Google calendar related values to the enviroment file, you can checkout [https://javascript.plainenglish.io/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24](https://javascript.plainenglish.io/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24)

 OpenAI API Key is available at https://platform.openai.com/settings/organization/api-keys